-7.1 - IMPROVING PERFORMANCE
+5.1 - IMPROVING PERFORMANCE

 Pre-pandemic Cassiltoun had a strong performance record with comparably low levels of rent arrears and void costs as well as high levels of satisfaction.
-The pandemic has had a negative impact on performance indicators and getting this under control and bringing the figures back to pre-lockdown levels will be an ongoing priority.
+The pandemic, subsequent impact on supply chains, the high levels of staff turnover within the sector, at Cassiltoun and with our contractors and the recent high levels of inflation and cost of living crisis has had a negative impact on performance indicators and getting this under control and bringing the figures back closer to pre-lockdown levels will be an ongoing priority.

-7.2 - RENT AFFORDABILITY, SUSTAINING TENANCIES AND ALLEVIATING HOMELESSNESS
+5.2 - RENT AFFORDABILITY, SUSTAINING TENANCIES AND ALLEVIATING HOMELESSNESS